cca/equella_scripts/utilities/coinstructors/readme.md

 ## Usage

-The script assumes our data is at data/courses.json but we can specifiy a different file with the `--courses` flag.
+The script assumes our data is at data/courses.json but we can specify a different file with the `--courses` flag.

 ```sh
 node fix --courses courses.json [ --dryrun ] [ --verbose ] [ --limit 10 ]